 The existing zoning with height limit of 11 m (approximately 3 storeys) is generally appropriate for the area, permitting buildings of similar scale to those in the Sub-District.
-The Secondary Plan Study conducted concurrently with the development of this HCD Plan, reviewed existing height permissions in the Sub-District to identify some areas where modest increased heights would be compatible with the existing generally low rise heritage fabric, and other identified heritage attributes, while ensuring that Maple Leaf Rubber retains its landmark quality of being the most prominent building in the area, and setting the benchmark height that shall generally not be exceeded by other new buildings.
+The Secondary Plan Study conducted concurrently with the development of this HCD Plan, reviewed existing height permissions in the Sub-District to identify some areas where increased heights would be compatible with the existing generally low rise heritage fabric, and other identified heritage attributes, while ensuring that the former Maple Leaf Rubber Company building at 63 Lakeport Road retains its landmark quality (OLT Case No. 22-003062)

-In the area north of Lock Street, and west of Lakeport Road, generally behind the contributing buildings and compatible infill buildings, to ensure a compatible and visually comfortable scale relationship between the surrounding low rise fabric of the residential area to the west and south, as well as the generally maximum 3 storey commercial buildings, the maximum height shall generally be 6 stories or less.
-New buildings shall also generally not be visible from vantage points set out in 10.2 and may be visible above the jail.
+In the area north of Lock Street, and west of Lakeport Road, generally behind the contributing buildings and compatible infill buildings, to ensure a compatible and visually comfortable scale relationship between the surrounding low rise fabric of the residential area to the west and south, as well as the generally maximum 3 storey commercial buildings, tall buildings shall be located behind the contributing buildings on Lock Street and Lakeport Road (OLT Case No. 22-003062)